These are the largest spoon fork silver pieces which I own. They are

 In the background is a spire and a small cottage.

-Above her are two nude male partial torsos (with defined 'six packs'
+Above him are two nude male partial torsos under a flower basket.

 Below the centurion is a male figure blowing on a musical